tinymce/tinymce-docs/quick-start.md

 Signing up for a {{site.cloudname}} API key will also provide a trial of the [Premium Plugins]({{site.baseurl}}/enterprise/).

-## Step 3: Saving content with a form POST
+## Step 4: Save the content with a form POST
 Process the content with a form handler.

 When the `<form>` is submitted, {{site.productname}} {{site.productmajorversion}} will `POST` the content in the same way as a normal HTML `<textarea>`, including the HTML elements and inline CSS of the editor content.
 The host's form handler can process the submitted content in the same way as content from a regular `<textarea>`.